vmware-archive/kubeless/docs/function-controller-configuration.md

   - Runtime Image: Image used to execute the function.
   - Init Image: Image used for installing the function and/or dependencies.
   - (Optional) Image Pull Secrets: Secret required to pull the image in case the repository is private.
  - The image used to populate the base image with the function.
 This is called `provision-image`.
-This image should have at least `unzip` and `curl`.
+This image should have at least `unzip`, `GNU tar`, `gzip`, `bzip2`, `xz` and `curl`.
 It is also possible to specify `provision-image-secret` to specify a secret to pull that image from a private registry.
  - The image used to build function images.
 This is called `builder-image`.
 This image is optional since its usage can be disabled with the property `enable-build-step`.
 A Dockerfile to build this image can be found [here](https://github.com/kubeless/kubeless/tree/master/docker/function-image-builder).
 It is also possible to specify `builder-image-secret` to specify a secret to pull that image from a private registry.

 ## Authenticate Kubeless Function Controller using OAuth Bearer Token